crowdsecurity/magento-cs-extension/doc/USER_GUIDE.md

 `Scenarios and signals → List of detection scenarios` (`global` scope)

-This module comes with two pre-defined scenarios based on "leaking bucket" and "black hole" concepts.
+This module comes with two predefined scenarios (`Detect pages scan` and `Detect admin user enumeration`) based on "leaking bucket" and "black hole" concepts.

 ##### Leaking bucket concept